The Modeler's Forum

 As a newly migrated member from the recently demised Railroad Lines Forum, I was happy to discover this forum.
 I was even happier to see so many familiar names and profile pics already here.

-This site is the new home of the North Coast Railroad.
+This site is the new Internet home of the North Coast Railroad.

-First off, the NCRR is in narrow gauge, HOn3.
-The boundary limits of modeling run between the city Lake Ontario port city of Oswego, NY, heading west to Sodus Bay and into the Upstate New York "fruit basket" orchards and produce growing regions of Wayne County.
+The first point to make is that the North Coast Railroad is in narrow gauge, HOn3.
+Although the standard gauge prototype ran all across the North country from Vermont to Niagara Falls, (Lewiston) the boundary limits of my modeling, run between the Lake Ontario port city of Oswego, NY, heading west into the Sodus Bay area and into the Upstate New York "fruit basket" orchards, and produce growing regions of Wayne County, to the village of Williamson NY.

-As such it serves a number of industries found along the way, the fishing industry, import and export across the border, including a ferry. it features Great Lakes grain transport and storage, including Malt production for brewing beer.
-It supports carpet and fabric mills, sport fishing, boat building, and a USCG guard light house.
-Further west are the fruit orchards, cold storage facilities, vinegar production and the canning industry.
+In miniature, it serves a number of prototype industries found along the way, both the commercial fishing and tourist industry, imports and exports across the international border, including a ferry slip ( The ferry is always on its way back from Canada) It features Great Lakes grain transport and storage, including Malt production for breweries of beer.
+(Hmmm., BEEERR! ) supports carpet and fabric mills, small boat building, and a USCG guard light house.
+Further west are the fruit orchards, cold storage facilities, vinegar production and the canning industry that supports rural upstate NY.

-It's all in my 9x9' basement hobby room, just a few miles from Lake Ontario and the old RW&O right of way.
+It's all in my 9x9' basement hobby room, just a few miles from the real Lake Ontario and the old prototype RW&O right of way.

-Like so many modelers, I run hot and cold in my building interests so sometimes there is a flurry of lake effect model building, other times a drought, nothing at all.
+Like so many modelers, I run hot and cold in my building interests, so sometimes there is a flurry of lake effect model building, other times a drought, nothing at all.
 Its been damn near a year for any progress.
-Maybe a new forum is just the fuel the North Coast needs to move forward.
+Maybe a new forum is just the spark in the firebox that the North Coast Railroad needs to move forward in the mid twentieth century!
+1950s....
+Here we come!

 Likely I will be posting some of the highlights from the old forum as a bit of retrospect.

 On the old forum, there was a bunch of fellow members named Dave.
-So as to not be confused with any of the great modelers already here, I'll continue the tradition of being known as:
+So as to not be confused with any of the great modelers of an identical name already here, I'll continue my self imposed tradition of being known as:

 "Fifth Dave on the right"